 Don’t be afraid to add MORE or LESS noodles, and don’t be afraid to squeeze in some Sriracha – I love my soup HOT!

-I added a hard boiled some as eggs as well, but this is a personal choice and up to you if you want to add another step of having to hard boil eggs on top of everything else.
+I add a hard boiled egg cut in half to the bowl of soup, but this is a personal choice and up to you if you want to add another step of having to hard boil eggs on top of everything else.

 We are a family of 4 living in a fifth wheel.
 Cooking and traveling our way through the United States.